Kinshē (noun): Kinship with Mother Earth

 Founder's Note

 I've been blessed that my passion for storytelling allowed me to explore our planet from the icy Himalayas to the deserts of Afghanistan.
-I've wandered ancient mosques that Rumi prayed in, searched for possibly extinct woodpeckers, berthed with Great White Shark taggers off of South Africa, been shot at in Iraq and gotten violently seasick on the Bering sea.
-Somewhere along the way I won an emmy but it was the people I met—and the staggering beauty of this Earth—that continue to inspire.
+I've wandered ancient mosques that Rumi prayed in, searched for possibly extinct woodpeckers, worked alongside Great White Shark researchers off of South Africa, been shot at in Iraq and violently seasick on the Bering sea.
+Somewhere along the way I won an emmy; but it wasn't the accolades that stayed with me -it was the people I met and the staggering beauty of our Earth that continue to inspire.

 How does all this circle back to yoga?
 Everytime I packed my lunchbox to head off on a new adventure, I brought my yoga mat.
-When gyms were nonexistent and studios were thousands of miles away, there was always a small, rectangle of space—a boat deck, a tent floor, a quiet corner—where I could unroll my mat and move.
+With the closest gym/ yoga studio hundreds of miles away, there was always a 24 inch x 70 inch rectangle of space—a boat deck, a tent floor, a little patch of grass—where I could unroll my mat and move.
 Over time, that mat stopped being gear and became a companion.
 And eventually sparked a series of why's:

-Why was my yoga towel made from a blend of plastic microfibers and silicon nubs so synthetic that I could feel the oily petro-chemicals against my skin?
+-Why was my yoga towel so synthetic that I could feel the oily petro-chemicals against my skin?

-I kept asking myself:If yoga is about connection, why are the tools so disconnected from the Earth?
+I kept asking myself:If yoga is about connection, why is the gear in most yoga studios so disconnected from the Earth?

 In 2020, Covid hit, the world stopped and we were all pulled out of our "normal" lives and into the unknown of our own human potential.
 Like many, I faced a choice: sink into isolation and despair; or build something meaningful from the pause.